 The Fulvia had a longitudinal engine fit in front of the transaxle, as well as independent suspension using the wishbones in the front and the leaf spring.
 The first series of Fulvias had Dunlop disc brakes, while the second generation, introduced in 1970, had a brake upgrade with bigger Girling calipers and brake servos.
-There was also a change in the hand brake design, with the new design seperate drums were used on the brake shoes on the rear wheels.
+There was also a change in the hand brake design.

-The car’s narrow-angle V4 engine was designed by Zaccone Mina.
-It used a narrow angle and was fitted well at a 45 degree angle.
+The car had a narrow-angle V4 engine.
 The car had a DOHC design with one camshaft operating the exhaust valves and another operating all intake valves.
 The narrow angle of the cylinders allowed the use of a single cylinder head.

-Berlina S2 – The Berlina Series 2 was launched in 1969 and had a 1298 cc engine and updated body with a longer wheel base.
+Berlina S2 – The Berlina Series 2 was launched in 1969 and had a 1298 cc engine.
+It featured a new body with a longer wheel base.

-Berlina ‘S2– This version was introduced in 1970 and had a 5-speed gear box and 128 cc engine.
-Bigger Girling calipers and pads were used in place of the Dunlop system that was used on the Series 1 cars.
+Berlina ‘S2– in 1970.
+This model had a 5-speed gear box and 128 cc engine.
+The manufacturer also used Bigger Girling calipers and pads.
+At least compared to the Series 1 cars.

 Lancia Fulvia Run.

-Coupe HF – This version was more competitive and was introduced in 1965.
-It had a 1216 cc engine with 88 bhp and 6000 rpm.
-The car body was updated by fitting aluminum doors, bonnet and bootlid combined with rear windows and plexiglass side.
+Coupe HF – It had a 1216 cc engine with 88 bhp and 6000 rpm.
+The car body had innovative aluminum doors, bonnet and bootlid combined with rear windows and plexiglass side.

 Coupe 1600HF, 2nd Series – This version got a steel body and a facelift along with a 1584 cc engine producing 115 hp with 6000 rpm.
-The body structure was changed from the basic 1.3 coupe to fit in “flared” wheel arches.
-Lusso models had more trim and were fixed with bumpers.
+The body structure changed.
+From the basic 1.3 coupe to the”flared” wheel arches.
+Lusso models had more trim and bumpers.
 These “luxury” models were mainly for export.

 Coupe 1.3s Montecarlo – The 1.3s was an exact copy of 1972 Montecarlo Rally works, it had 1298 cc engine producing 90 hp with 6000 rpm.
-This model had a body shell of 1600HF, and on the front it had fog lights and no bumpers, however the cars were fixed with the 4.5J light steel wheels of the standard 1.3 Coupe.
+This model had a body shell of 1600HF.
+On the front, it had fog lights and no bumpers.
+However, the cars featured the 4.5J light steel wheels of the standard 1.3 Coupe.

 Coupe 1.3s Safari – A special edition of the standard Coupe that came with a special trim and exterior badges along with 4.5J lingh alloy wheels.

-Coupe Fulvia 3 – This version was launched in 1974 with redesigned seats, faced instrument dials and an upgraded range of trim colors, options and materials.
+Coupe Fulvia 3 – in 1974.
+It had redesigned seats, instrument dials, and an upgraded range of trim colors, options and materials.
 The mechanism was the same as the previous 1.3s S2 Coupes with an exception of the emission control on the solex carburetors.